Code-Institute-Submissions/my-first-project-2/README.md

             - style.css
         - images
         - videos
+        - wireframes
     - band.html
     - booking.html
     - index.html
     - videos.html

+UX:

+The website is aimed at music fans.
+I wanted any user to be met with a simple, uncluttered layout that would be very easy to find out a little about the band, before potentially booking them for an event.

+UX stories I considered:

+- An individual wanting to find out more about The Monkees
+- An individual wanting to find a band to book for their wedding
+- A user looking to connect with the band's social media
+- A user that has a question about The Monkees
+- A user that wants to stay in touch with The Monkees latest developments
+- Someone that wants to listen to The Monkees content before booking

+The wireframes I created are located in the 'wireframes' directory.

 Initial Structure - Header, footer and section background: